Liberty, Texas

 Liberty is a city in the U.S. state of Texas, within Liberty County.
 The population was 8,279 at the 2020 census.
-It serves as the seat of Liberty County.
+It serves as the county seat of Liberty County.

 Liberty is the third oldest city in the state—established in 1831 on the banks of the Trinity River.
 The city also has a twin of the Liberty Bell from Philadelphia, Pennsylvania.
 Its area code is 936 and its ZIP code is 77575.